hhvm/user-documentation/guides/hack/03-async/07-guidelines.md

 # Async General Guidelines

 It might be tempting to just throw `async`, `await` and `Awaitable` on all your code and go on with your life.
-And while it is ok to have more `async` functions than not -- in fact, you should generally not be afraid to make a function `async` since there is no performance penalty for doing so -- there are some guidelines you should follow in order to make the most efficient use of `async`.
+And while it is OK to have more `async` functions than not -- in fact, you should generally not be afraid to make a function `async` since there is no performance penalty for doing so -- there are some guidelines you should follow in order to make the most efficient use of `async`.

 ## Be liberal, but careful, with async